9 wounded in Denver shooting near Nuggets' Ball Arena as fans celebrated, police say

 Nine people were shot in Denver near Ball Arena early Tuesday as celebrations of the hometown Nuggets' first NBA championship were winding down, police said, adding that a suspect was also shot.
 Three of the victims were reported in critical condition.

-The rest, and the suspect, were believed to have non-life-threatening injuries, police said.
+The other six victims, and the suspect, were believed to have non-life-threatening injuries, police said.

 According to police, the shooting happened on Market Street, in the vicinity of the arena where the Denver Nuggets won their first NBA championship Monday night with a hard-fought 94-89 victory over the Miami Heat in Game 5 of the NBA Finals.

+Investigators believe that the shots were fired during an altercation involving several people, Denver police said on Twitter.

-Denver Police Spokesperson Doug Schepman told CBS News the shooting happened roughly three-and-a-half hours after the game, in the area where the biggest crowd of fans had gathered, though there was a smaller crowd when the gunfire broke out.
+Police spokesperson Doug Schepman told CBS News the shooting happened roughly three-and-a-half hours after the game, in the area where the biggest crowd of fans had gathered, though there was a smaller crowd when the gunfire broke out.

 The suspect was identified fairly quickly and taken into custody without incident, Schepman said.